LoLImprove/Rise/README.md

   - Holds the routes, configuration files and initializers for both client and server

 - `private/`
-  - Holds the server static files such as `notifications.yml`
+  - Holds the server static files such as `notifications.yml` and translation files.

 ## Design